gavinfpereira/gavinfpereira.github.io/pereira lab.md

 title: "Epi Research Lab"
 ---

-More information on projects, opportunities for collaboration, and scholarships can be found on my lab page.
+More information on projects, opportunities for collaboration, and scholarships can be found on [my lab page](https://pereiralab.github.io/)

 # Epi Research Lab